pmuccilli/CI/quixo/README.md

 Here we acknowledged mainly 2 things:
-Quixo game states could be saved in 8 bytes (watch below) It would take around 2 weeks to train a RL algorithm to cover all the possible states
+Quixo game states could be saved in 8 bytes (watch below) It would take around 2 weeks to train a RL algorithm to cover all the possible states Quixo is a game that ends in a draw if both player play perfectly